 It is possible to see the northern lights from the downtown area of Reykjavik.

-But it’s really unlikely due to the light polution of the city.
+But it’s really unlikely due to the light pollution of the city.

-You will definitely want to get out of the city / downtown area to see the lights.
+You will definitely want to get out of the city / downtown area to see the lights in their full glory.

 For that, you’ll have two options: